 Frequently Asked Questions

-Yes, this process is very similar to using already vaped bud (AVB) in edibles, but this method is more potent.
+Yes, this process is similar to using already vaped bud (AVB) in edibles, but this method is more potent.

 Yes, of course!
 Just keep in mind that trim and fan leaves tend to be less potent and contain more plant material, so you may need to use more for a higher dosage.
-You will also need to decarb the trim, leaves, and shake as normal.
+You will also need to decarb the trim, leaves and shake as normal.

 Yes, of course!
-Just keep in mind that kief tends to be more potent and contain less plant material, so you may need to use less for a higher dosage.
+Just keep in mind that kief tends to be more potent and contains less plant material, so you may need to use less for a higher dosage.
 This is ideal for taste and texture.
 You will need to decarb kief according to these directions.

 It's hard to say how eating decarbed cannabis will make you feel, as cannabis affects us all differently.
 However, this is some potency loss associated with infusions and extractions.
 Knowing this, it is safe to assume that eating straight decarbed cannabis may be a more intoxicating experience for some.